-Author: An Al-Monitor Correspondent in Beirut Posted November 19, 2013
+Author: A correspondent in Beirut Posted November 19, 2013

 The worst expectations that prevailed in Lebanon’s security and political spheres during the last few weeks, about the possibility of Lebanon following the Iraqi model, actually came true.
 The accumulation of intelligence by Lebanese authorities in the last few days all pointed to such a probability.
 Most worrisome was information that al-Qaeda was preparing to launch terrorist attacks against Ashoura rallies organized by Shiites in Lebanon, in a manner that would spread, into Lebanon, the ongoing violent Shiite-Sunni Iraqi conflict.